 To endeavor to take a giant bear with a bow and arrow remains no less fantastic today than it did in Saxton Pope’s time.

 Perhaps the most notable recurve-killed bear of all time was the behemoth brown that Fred Bear shot in 1962 (right).
 The bruin squared more than 10 feet, weighed more than 1,000 pounds, and had a 28-inch skull.
 Bear killed the brown with a recurve and cedar arrows tipped with his signature broadheads.
 It stands as the second-largest ever killed.

 The biggest interior grizzly bear ever killed by a bowhunter was shot in May 2009 by Pennsylvania hunter Rob Debias.
 It was scored at 27 3⁄16 by Boone and Crockett measurers and stands as the largest hunter-killed grizzly ever taken by any method.
 It did not qualify for Pope and Young because Debias used a Lumenok on his arrow.

-By comparison, Tyler Freel’s bear, which weighed approximately 650 pounds, was scored at 25 2⁄16, potentially placing it at number nine in the Pope and Young record book.
+By comparison, my bear weighed approximately 650 pounds and was scored at 25 2⁄16, potentially placing it at number nine in the Pope and Young record book.